 THE TOWN TRUST TODAY

 Sheffield Town Trust has been supporting and helping the people of Sheffield for over 700 years.
-It has been fortunate in having many benefactors and now uses the income from a portfolio of property and investments to support on average 140 local charities, groups and organisations each year, either on an annual basis or with a one-off grant.
+It has been fortunate in having many benefactors and now uses the income from a portfolio of property and investments to support on average 140 local charities, groups and organisations each year, either on an annual basis via our subscription list or with a one-off grant.

 We are approached by many different organisations who need help in many varied ways.
 This can include the costs of running a small group (for children, for the elderly or for those with serious illness); the costs towards protecting our built heritage and environment; or vital refurbishment of premises.
 We also support annual and one-off events throughout the city.
 In fact, we will consider a grant for most things as long as it benefits Sheffield and its inhabitants in a charitable or public way.
 To apply for a grant from the Sheffield Town Trust, go to our Applications page